lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: gridfs_file_stored`

-A large file was successfully stored in GridFS.
+A large file was successfully stored in GridFS because its size exceeded the `MAX_EMBEDDED_FILE_SIZE` limit.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |